maxdeviant/degree/Assignment_6.md

 Other methods of two-factor authentication have been designed specifically for the prevention of phishing.
 On many financial institution web sites, users now select a unique image that will be displayed at the login screen.
 If the user does not see their unique image, then they know that the page they are viewing is not legitimate.
 This prevents phishing attempts in the form of web pages designed to mislead users into thinking they are on the legitimate site that the phisher claims to be representing.

-In an article from *The Wall Street Journal,* it was revealed that American Express, Capital One, J.P.
+An article from *The Wall Street Journal* reveals that American Express, Capital One, J.P.
 Morgan Chase, Barclays PLC, Bank of America, and Citigroup have been buying up institution-specific domain names to use for their websites.
 A site belonging to Citigroup, for example, would have the web extension `.citi`.
-A measure like this would protect users further by improving the ability to judge the authenticity of a web site by its extension rather than its appearance.
+A measure like this would protect users further by improving the ability to judge the authenticity of a web site by its extension rather than its appearance, which can easily be duplicated.

 Currently, phishers can easily replicate existing websites, not only in design, but also all the way down to the web address.
 Addresses extremely similar to those belonging to the institution in question are available for sale through many internet retailers.
 An attacker could easily purchase `bankatamerica.com` in order to fool `bankofamerica.com` users who may not be looking at every character in the address bar.